mksaraf/kubernetes-lab-tutorial/content/storage.md

           claimName: volume-claim
       dnsPolicy: ClusterFirst
       restartPolicy: Always

----
-kind: PersistentVolumeClaim
-apiVersion: v1
-metadata:
-  name: volume-claim
-spec:
-  accessModes:
-    - ReadWriteOnce
-  resources:
-    requests:
-      storage: 500Mi

----
-apiVersion: v1
-kind: Service
-metadata:
-  name: nginx
-  labels:
-    run: nginx
-spec:
-  ports:
-  - protocol: TCP
-    port: 8081
-    targetPort: 80
-    nodePort: 31000
-  selector:
-    run: nginx
-  type: NodePort
 ```

-The template above defines a nginx application based on a nginx deploy of 2 replicas.
+The template above defines a nginx application based on a nginx deploy of 3 replicas.
 The nginx application requires a shared volume for its html content.
-This volume leverages on a volume claim of 500 MB of space with read-write-once policy.
-This is the only requirements for storage.
 The application does not have to deal with complexity of setup and admin an NFS share.
-In addition, the template expose the application as service to the outer world.

 Deploy the application

     kubectl create -f nginx-pvc-template.yaml

-    deployment "nginx" created
-    persistentvolumeclaim "volume-claim" created
-    service "nginx" created

-Check everything is up and running
+Check all pods are up and running

-    kubectl get all -l run=nginx
+    kubectl get pods -o wide

-    NAME           DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
-    deploy/nginx   2         2         2            2           1m
-    NAME        CLUSTER-IP       EXTERNAL-IP   PORT(S)          AGE
-    svc/nginx   10.254.146.248   <nodes>       8081:31000/TCP   1m
-    NAME                  DESIRED   CURRENT   READY     AGE
-    rs/nginx-2480045907   2         2         2         1m
-    NAME                        READY     STATUS    RESTARTS   AGE
+    NAME                         READY     STATUS    RESTARTS   AGE       IP            NODE
+    nginx-pvc-3474572923-3cxnf   1/1       Running   0          2m        10.38.5.89    kubew05
-    po/nginx-2480045907-r46m9   1/1       Running   0          1m
+    nginx-pvc-3474572923-6cr28   1/1       Running   0          6s        10.38.3.140   kubew03
-    po/nginx-2480045907-rw5tk   1/1       Running   0          1m
+    nginx-pvc-3474572923-z17ls   1/1       Running   0          2m        10.38.5.90    kubew05

+Login to one of these pods and create some html content

+    kubectl exec -it nginx-pvc-3474572923-3cxnf bash
+    root@nginx-pvc-3474572923-3cxnf:/# cd /usr/share/nginx/html
+    root@nginx-pvc-3474572923-3cxnf:/usr/share/nginx/html# echo "Hello from NFS" > index.html
+    root@nginx-pvc-3474572923-3cxnf:/usr/share/nginx/html# exit

+Since all three pods mount the same shared folder on the NFS, the just created html content is accessible from any pods

+    curl 10.38.5.89
+    Hello from NFS

+    curl 10.38.5.90
+    Hello from NFS

+    curl 10.38.3.140
+    Hello from NFS